StephenGunn/jovian/src/content/posts/installing-and-using-svelte-component-to-image.md

 ---
-title: Installing and using Svelte Component To Image with Svelte 5
+title: Installing and using Svelte Component To Image with Svelte 5 (DEPRECATED)
 description:
   Generate dynamic raster images on the fly for Open Graph, Email Marketing, or anything else.